nickmvega/chess-opening-recommender/README.md

 ## Notebook Flow

-The notebooks/ folder was used for initial testing on fetching data, feature engineering, clustering users, and recommending openings before the API itself and website was created.
+The `notebooks/` folder was used for initial testing on fetching data, feature engineering, clustering users, and recommending openings before the API and website were created.

 **Overview**
 Load a user’s PGN plus an elite reference set, then parse, feature-engineer, cluster, and recommend.

 **Goal**
-   Produce a 10-dimensional numerical *style vector* for any user and leverage it to surface statistically strong, style-matching openings.
+Produce a 14-dimensional numerical *style vector* for any user and leverage it to surface statistically strong, style-matching openings.

 **Purpose**
 Validate the entire pipeline on a **single user** in each notebook before scaling it behind the API.

 **Step-by-Step (notebook cells)**
 * **Load & Parse PGN** – convert raw PGN text into a `DataFrame` of moves & metadata.
 * **Extract Features** – compute per-game metrics (`ply_count`, `avg_trades`, …).
 * **Summarize Style** – aggregate per-game rows into one per-player vector.
 * **Cluster & Neighbor Search** – place the user inside the elite style space, find nearest peers.
 * **Opening Stats & Recommendation** – rank ECO codes by peer performance and output top picks.

 ---